Discrimination in education

-There is discrimination in education among schools that are in areas of lower income (generally students of color).
-This level of discrimination amongst marginalized groups can increase the "learning gap."
-This in turn already forces these specific people behind in their future endeavors.
-In The Shame of the Nation the author provides us with examples of students who come from lower income residences attend school with required work related workshops, instead of AP classes.
-Kozol provides an example of a student named Mireya, a black student, who wanted to be a doctor or a social worker, but was required to take a sewing class as well "Life Skill" class (Kozol, 178).
-In addition Mireya had plans to attend college, Kozol asked the teacher why she was not able to skip these subject and take classes that would help her pursue her college goals, Kozol was faced with the teachers response "It isn't a question of what students want.
-It's what the school may have available (Kozol, 179).
-Mireya was face with a confrontation of another student that made a claim "You're ghetto-so you sew!"
-(Kozol, 180).
-From this example students of color who are also low income, attend school that appear to be programmed to get them to the workforce (job), as opposed to other privileged schools who are able to provide their students with AP classes, getting them ready for college.

 Teacher bias in grading

 In several countries, teachers were shown to systematically give students different grades for an identical work, based on categories like ethnicity or gender.

 According to the Education Longitudinal Study, "teacher expectations [are] more predictive of college success than most major factors, including student motivation and student effort".

 Grading bias can be detected by comparing the outcome of exams where the teacher knows the student's characteristics with blind exams where the student is anonymous.
 This method may underestimate the bias since, for written exams, the handwriting style might still convey information about the student.
+According to the Experimental Evidence on Teachers' Racial Bias in Student Evaluation, "teachers rated a student's writing sample lower when it was randomly signaled to have a black author versus a white author.
+This study found that this bias was dependent on the teacher and their relationship and attitude towards race.

 Other studies apply the same method to cohorts spanning multiple years, to measure each teacher's individual biases.

-Alternatively, teacher's grading bias can be measured experimentally, by giving teachers a fabricated assignment were only the name (and thus gender and ethnicity) of the student differs.
+Alternatively, teacher's grading bias can be measured experimentally, by giving teachers a fabricated assignment where only the name (and thus gender and ethnicity) of the student differs.